Queen Elizabeth II dies, aged 96

 Queen Elizabeth II celebrated her Platinum Jubilee this June, and in turn became the second longest-serving monarch in history – second to Louis XIV of France who became king at four years old.
 She was 27 at the time of her official coronation.

+The Queen succeeded her father, King George VI, who reigned from 1936 until 1952.

-Overall, the Queen swore in 15 UK Prime Ministers during her 70 years on the throne including the newly-appointed PM Liz Truss.
+Overall, the late British monarch swore in 15 UK Prime Ministers during her 70 years on the throne including the newly-appointed PM Liz Truss.

+Making a statement outside 10 Downing Street, Truss said the Queen’s death came “as a huge shock to the nation, and to the world”.

+The PM continued: “Queen Elizabeth II was the rock on which modern Britain was built.
+Our country has grown and flourished under her reign.
+Britain is the great country it is today because of her.

 This is a breaking news story and will be updated…